 Impeller humidifiers may not be as effective in dry climates, as the dry air can absorb the mist before it has a chance to increase the humidity in the room.
 In these cases, an evaporative humidifier may be a better choice.

-As with any humidifier, there is a risk of mold and bacteria growth if the unit is not properly maintained and cleaned.
+Like any humidifier, inadequate maintenance and cleaning can lead to mold and bacteria growth.
 To prevent this, be sure to empty and refill the water reservoir daily and use distilled water to prevent mineral buildup.
 Clean the reservoir and other parts regularly and replace filters as needed.

 By keeping these considerations in mind, you can help to ensure that your impeller humidifier is working effectively and safely.